lbl-srg/obc/specification/source/verification.rst

 [Pending approval: building name, ALC logic diagram]

-In this example, we validated a trended output of a control sequence that defines the cooling coil valve position.
-This cooling coil valve sequence is a part of the ALC EIKON control logic implemented in {fixme building and ahu name} in Berkeley, CA. The subsequence comprises a PI controller that  tracks the supply air temperature, an upstream subsequence that enables the controller and a downstream output limiter in case of low supply air temperatures.
+In this example we validated a trended output of a control sequence that defines the cooling coil valve position.
+The cooling coil valve sequence is a part of the ALC EIKON control logic implemented in {fixme building and ahu name} in Berkeley, CA. The subsequence comprises a PI controller that tracks the supply air temperature, an upstream subsequence that enables the controller and a downstream output limiter in case of low supply air temperatures.

 .. figure:: img/verification/xxxx.* {fixme after we obtain permission}